Nobody Does It Better Than Kimco, Baby You're The Best

 …while we are excited and confident about our future, we are not naïve about the changes in the retail landscape.
 We believe that physical store is critical to retailing success.
 But we also know that formats will change and that will require a significant effort to innovate and redevelop assets to meet demands of the future shopper.
 Kimco is up to the task.
 Having the right real estate, the right team and a strong balance sheet is why we believe Kimco is well positioned to deliver growth into the future.”

-In that very first Kimco article (referenced above) I explained,
+In that very first Kimco article (referenced above) I explained:

 "The Spy Who Loved Me" was perhaps one of Roger Moore's best James Bond films.
 In this tenth film of the series, directed by Lewis Gilbert, secret agents James Bond and Anya Amasova foil an attempt by the reclusive Stromberg to destroy the world.